 Building on this program, in September 2018, President and CEO Dan Klein and Chief Compliance Officer Tom Herrmann led a discussion at CBI’s Patient Assistance Program Legal Update Conference about effective compliance programs.
 Our efforts were nationally recognized in an article published in Compliance Today titled, “Effective Compliance for an Independent Charity Patient Assistance Program.”

-Advocating on Behalf of Patients
+Advocating on behalf of patients

 Here at PAN, we strive to educate and drive policy and legislative change that will reduce out-of-pocket costs for patients.

 In February 2018, we hosted our third annual Cost-Sharing Roundtable in collaboration with the American Journal of Managed Care.
 Bringing together thought leaders from the private and public sectors, presenters and attendees discussed the impact of rising out-of-pocket costs on medication adherence, the growing need for the safety net and policy solutions that can lower what patients pay out-of-pocket.
-Read the full report and executive summary here.

 In June, with support from 52 patient advocacy groups, we submitted a letter to the U.S. Department of Health and Human Services (HHS) in response to its Blueprint to Lower Drug Prices and Reduce Out-of-Pocket Costs Request for Information.
 Collectively, we agreed that far too many people abandon prescriptions at the pharmacy after learning what they owe out-of-pocket.
 Our letter asserted that until all patients have affordable access to necessary therapies, patient assistance programs must continue the critical work of providing needed financial support to those who require costly medications to maintain or regain their health, well-being and quality of life.